sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/monitor-server-resources.md

   sensu-centos   nginx_service   CheckService OK - nginx in a running state                                                                                                    0   false      2021-03-18 19:38:04 +0000 UTC   ab605f6a-26e2-47c8-a843-765129e74f37
 {{< /code >}}

-The Sensu agent uses websockets to communicate with the Sensu backend, sending event data as JSON messages.

-In this tutorial, as your `nginx_service` check runs, the Sensu agent will capture the check's standard output (`STDOUT`) or standard error (`STDERR`).
-This will be included in the JSON payload the agent sends to your Sensu backend as the event data.

-To see how this works, you'll simulate a critical event that might occur when you're monitoring a webserver.

 ### Simulate a critical event

-You can manually generate a critical event for your `nginx_service` check by stopping the service.
+To manually generate a critical event for your `nginx_service` check, stop the NGINX service.
 Run:

 {{< code shell >}}